-Dealing with anxiety is already hard.
-Your nerves can cause you to have physical reactions like nervous poops.
-“The gut’s nervous system—also known as the enteric nervous system—relies on neuropeptides and neurotransmitters like serotonin to regulate both intestinal motility and secretion,” says Andrea Culliford, MD, a board-certified gastroenterologist with the Medical Offices of Manhattan.
-“Nervousness or anxiety can cause one to feel the need to go to the bathroom frequently in anxious situations and is related to the brain and gut’s nervous systems sending each other messages in times of stress or anxiety.”
+First things first, let’s acknowledge the fact that anxiety has effects far beyond the mind alone.
+According to the Mayo Clinic, physical side effects of anxiety include an increased heart rate, rapid breathing, trembling, feeling fatigued, and insomnia.
+Then there's the fact that your nerves can cause you to have physical GI reactions like nervous poops.
+"The gut’s nervous system—also known as the enteric nervous system—relies on neuropeptides and neurotransmitters like serotonin to regulate both intestinal motility and secretion," says Andrea Culliford, MD, a board-certified gastroenterologist with the Medical Offices of Manhattan.
+"Nervousness or anxiety can cause one to feel the need to go to the bathroom frequently in anxious situations and is related to the brain and gut’s nervous systems sending each other messages in times of stress or anxiety."

 1. Decrease caffeine intake

 Your morning coffee is what kickstarts your day, but you might want to take a break from it if you're experiencing nervous poops.
 According to Dr. Culliford, it's crucial to decrease caffeine intake as it "may exacerbate the need to go to the bathroom."

 Some foods might make your nervous poops worse than others, so jot down anything you're eating that may be causing problems.
 "Avoid food and drink that give you the symptoms," says Dr. Culliford.
 "For example, milk/dairy or anything fried tends to exacerbate the situation and make people feel like they have to run to the bathroom."

 You can also add anxiety-reducing supplements and foods to your diet.
 Valerian root is said to help with anxiety and can be added to tea.